zerolabnet/SSClash/README.md

 3. Save and exit the editor.

-The script will now automatically run whenever the Internet interface is brought up.
-This ensures that the rules for Clash are updated as soon as the router is rebooted and connected to the Internet.
+This script automatically updates rule providers whenever the Internet interface comes up, ensuring rules are refreshed after router reboots.